jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-3/chapter-7.md

-+++
-title=  "Pledges and Mortgages" heading=  "Chapter 7 Part 1 Section 3" description=  "Pledges and Mortgages" date=  2015-09-23 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-1/section-3/chapter-6" linkbtext=  "Chapter 6" linkf=  "/research/smith/jurisprudence/part-1/section-3/chapter-8"
-linkftext=  "Chapter 8"
-icon=  "/icons/smith.png"
-+++
+---
+heading: Chapter 7
+title: "Pledges and Mortgages"
+date: 2015-09-16
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
+description: "Pledges and mortgages are certain securities for the payment of debts"
+---

 Pledges and mortgages are certain securities for the payment of debts.